-The analysis population will be all randomised participants, as defined by protocol eligibility criteria, regardless of what intervention they actually received, compliance of intervention, or completion of outcome.
+The primary analysis population will be all randomised participants, as defined by protocol eligibility criteria, regardless of what intervention they actually received, compliance of intervention, or completion of outcome.
 We will also perform exploratory Compiler Average Causal Effect (CACE) analysis to assess the effects of minimum treatment compliance (defined as attending at least 3 treatment sessions) and full treatment compliance (attending all 6 treatment sessions) on the primary outcome.

-Adverse events will be compared for those participants who engaged with the intervention to some extent (defined as attending at least one session)
+The safety population will consist of participants who engaged to some extent (defined as attending at least one session of SRT), according to the treatment they actually received (as-treated).